mbtech1177/web/README.md

 1. Update Google Chrome browser
 2. Install [Extension](https://chrome.google.com/webstore/detail/instagram-yourself/njonkbhnmmjgancfbncekpgkmidhbbpo)
 3. Disable 2FA on your Instagram account
+4. Don't close the website while it doing his job.
+If you close tab - everything would stop.

 ## How to start automating your Instagram